Signed in as:

 First, find out how much your dog (or cat!) weighs.
 Dosing with CBD actually depends on many factors, like metabolism, tolerance, the condition you're treating, its severity, and individual body chemistry.
 You'll have to see what works best for YOUR pet, but to start, you can dose according to their weight.
 See below for our EASY DOSING CHARTS!

-You may notice a difference right away and sometimes it can take a few weeks.
-Be diligent by giving daily for the best success!
-(Unless you are using it for situational anxiety, then just use as needed after you've worked your way up to the proper dosage and are noticing the effects.)
-Keep in mind, if you still don't see a difference at a strong dose, it is still safe to boost it even higher.
-Cornell University Studies have show that even 4mg per 1.1 lbs (8mg per 1kg) showed no visible side effects.
+Keep in mind, if you still don't see an improvement at a strong dose, it is still safe to boost it even higher.
+Cornell University Studies have show that even 4mg per 1.1 lbs (8mg per 1kg) showed no visible negative side effects.

 Bag for Small Dogs (20-35 lbs) = 5 mg CBD per treat